 DoJiggy interviewed two schools that implemented this concept with great success.
 The outcome was not only achieving financial success by raising donations, but also providing a fulfilling learning experience for the students and an inspiring recognition of the community.
 The schools also proved an important point; that fundraising goals for school initiatives can still be met with a percentage of the fundraising income also infused into the community.

-The Woods Academy is an independent Catholic school in Maryland whose mission is to “provide a learning environment and school community that promotes personal integrity, respect for the uniqueness of each individual, a spirit of equality, and a commitment to service.”
+The Woods Academy is an independent Catholic school in Maryland whose mission is to “provide a learning environment and school community partnerships that promotes personal integrity, respect for the uniqueness of each individual, a spirit of equality, and a commitment to service.”
 Last Spring, for their annual Owlathon fundraiser, the parent teacher organization along with the school identified a specific need: the purchase of a bus for field trips, sports events and service learning.
 They also decided that choosing two organizations to support with a percentage of the fundraising, would really drive home the service oriented emphasis on giving back to community while focusing on a very tangible goal for the school.

 The student council began to research possibilities and selected a local organization close to the school, The Greentree Shelter, as well as the global organization World Central Kitchen.
 The organizations shared clear information on their initiatives with the school and the shelter actually met with the students directly.
 The students not only felt individually involved in creating awareness and making a difference, but with the use of online fundraising software they created autonomy and empowerment in their fundraising as well.
 The school raised over $30,000, giving 25% of the earnings to the organizations.